 Good.
 While it seemed like nothing more than a tin badge, as any sheriff might wear, the Kla’arkians handed such trifles to whomever they deemed worthy of leading a slave camp.
 If someone managed to wrest the badge from an existing mayor, by definition, that person was worthier.

-“Congratulations, Mayor Marie.”
+“Congratulations, Mayor Price.”
 I met her gaze evenly.
 “But bear in mind I will keep an eye on this city.”

 That was all I could ask.